 And what did we get for this spending?
 The belief that Government can only f*ck things up, safety nets wrecked and torn almost beyond saving, Corporate Welfare for companies willing to export their production to China, the Wal-Martization of Rural America, "public-private" as an adjective, the utter destruction of the public sphere in American Life and worship of the rich as our new "state" religion.

-• Consumer (Credit Card) Debt: Would you believe that for the past twenty months we (as American Consumers) owe more than we have saved?
+- Consumer (Credit Card) Debt: Would you believe that for the past twenty months we (as American Consumers) owe more than we have saved?

 The last time that happened was in the Great Depression, when we had OFFICIAL unemployment rates of up to 25%.
 I'd be curious as to whether the measurements we used back then would give us the same level of unemployment as before.

 I remember this wonderful thing known as layaway.
 You'd make payments on an item you wanted to buy, and when you paid it off it was yours.
 No immediate gratification, no usurous levels of interest, no threats from lawers when you fell back on your payments.
-But hey...why worry about waiting when you can worry about making payments?
+But hey...why worry about waiting when you can worry about making payments? - Housing Bubble (and Housing-based Debt): So now people have come to believe that buying a house is the same as gaining money for retirement.
+Never mind that wages have stayed steady or fallen for the lower 4/5ths of the population; housing prices have risen radically over the past ten years.

 What's really overheated the housing portion of this mix is that much of the loading was based on "adjustible rate mortgages" and "interest only mortgages" loans.
 It really appears that people were expecting the economy to go into overdrive and take them literally over the top within a few years.
-When that didn't happen (or they lost their jobs -- a increasingly frequent happening in this post-911 economy), the arms ratcheted upwards...and people are losing their homes.
+When that didn't happen (or they lost theirjobs -- a increasingly frequent happening in this post-911 economy), the arms ratcheted upwards...and people are losing their homes.

 It's actually getting so bad that many mortgaging companies are beginning to die off in one way or another.
 One wonders what will happen when the government decides to re-regulate this.
 I know there's been a bunch of ugly loans, but can you imagine the problem when the government starts putting requirements on reporting earnings in the form of "you must report only money recieved, NOT FULL PAYMENTS REPORTED.

 You know how this housing bubble started, do you?
 It started when they started tearing down those oversized buildings known as "the projects" in the inner cities.
 With nothing being added to replace the towers (outside of hyperexpensive rat-traps for the rich and decadent), the former residents of these ghettos (poor, usually black (yes, it's fact), used to violence as a way of life, death and getting things, and deeply into the drug culture) scattered into other poorer neighborhoods, where they immediately raised the violence ante in what were once poor but relatively peaceful inner suburbs.
-That, of course, put pressure on all suburbs, leading to the housing bubble in the Suburbs and the new Downtowns.
+That, of course, put pressure on all suburbs, leading to the housing bubble in the Suburbs and the new Downtowns. - Student Loans: Since when did we come to believe that an educated populace was a luxury that had to be paid for by those seeking that education?

 For the past forty years, state and federal funding for colleges and universities has dropped, both in relation to inflation and often in relation to the year before.
 To fill in the blanks, tuition prices have risen at rates well above inflation.
 Add into that the spiraling inflation of textbooks (with the practice of a "new edition" ever three years despite nothing being added on) and the now ever-shaky job market, and you have a situation where the less-than-heavily-endowed student (whether through sports or a fat trust fund) must take out loans and gamble on making a success of him/herself.